Top 8 Accounting Skills to Look For in Clerks and Bookkeepers

 Accountants require both hard and soft skills.
 Hard skills include knowledge of GAAP, financial reporting, accounting software proficiency, and basic business practices.
 Soft skills involve deductive reasoning, problem-solving, strong written and oral communication skills, and attention to detail.

-Since the role requires specific knowledge and experience, hiring accountant clerks with the hard and soft skills the job demands are best for your company.
+Since the role requires specific knowledge and experience, hiring account clerk candidates with the hard and soft skills the job demands is best for your company.
 This blog post will discuss the skills needed for accounting clerks and bookkeepers.

 What Makes a Good Accountant?